Bollywood Style Trekking in Himalayas-Jara Hatke Review of Movie Yeh Jawani Hai Diwani

 K Jo must have recovered most of his money before release by all kind of product placement in the movie from every product and brand you can imagine.
 So he must have decided that there is no need for a story in the movie.
 Aray bhai why do you need a story for a wedding of a friend?

 You see Dippy makes us believe that going on a trek in the Himalayas is like going to your best friend’s wedding.
 All you need to do is put on some clothes (the less the better), and show up, no need for a backpack, trekking shoes, compass, maps or even train tickets.

 You don’t have to go through the hassle of booking tickets (somebody please tell the Bollywood wallahs how tough it is to book a tatkal train ticket .
 Now my problem gets even more serious, and as somebody who volunteers for the most active adventure club in India GHAC, I start pulling my hair out.

 But you may say chill man why are you worried desi?
-Well I will tell you why.
+Well, I will tell you why.
 You see in India we have two role models Bollywood stars and cricket stars.
-Now the cricketers have booked their place in Tihar by sleeping with the bookies so Bollywood remains the only icon we can look at.
+Now the cricketers have booked their place in Tihar by sleeping with the bookies so Bollywood remains the only icon we can look at as of now.

-Now just imagine a would be bride calling her would be Trek partner I mean life partner….
+Now just imagine a would-be Bride calling her would be Trek partner I mean life partner….

 “ Sure honey, we will sleep in tents that look sooo romantic and you will look sooo hot in those hot pants and short skirt “

-“ Oh Jaanoo I can’t wait trekking in moonlight to the top of mountain ”
+“ Oh Jaanoo I can’t wait for trekking in the moonlight to the top of the mountain ”